 How much cover is needed?

 Your Chase de Vere adviser will help you calculate the right amount of cover for your business.
 They will take into account how long you estimate the business will take to recover from the catastrophic event.
-They will discuss with you whether loans will need to be repaid to lenders, or in the case of the death of a Director with an outstanding Director’s loan, how repayment can be made to their personal estate.
+They will provide key person protection advice and discuss with you whether loans will need to be repaid to lenders, or in the case of the death of a Director with an outstanding Director’s loan, how repayment can be made to their personal estate.

 Tax treatment of key person policies